Controlling Chaotic Maps using Next-Generation Reservoir Computing: Next-Generation Reservoir Computing

 In this section, we show how to estimate ${\bf{F}}$ and ${\bf{W}}_u$ using a next-generation reservoir computer.\cite{NGRC} This is the training phase shown in the top panel of Fig.~\ref{fig:Storyboard}.
 The NG-RC is trained with supervised learning, where input data and target output are known for a number of iterations $M_{train}$ and the perturbations are generated from a normally distributed random sequence with zero mean and standard deviation $\sigma_{\textbf{u}}$.

 Similar to other ML approaches, the core tasks are to design the feature vector $\mathbb{O}_{total}$, whose linear transformation expresses the ML output as

-and optimizing the output matrix of coefficients $\hat{{\bf{W}}}$ for minimizing the difference $||\hat{{\bf{Y}}}_{i+1} - {\bf{Y}}_{i+1}||$ in a least-square sense (see Appendix \ref{app:OptimizingAlpha}) between the predicted and true variables, thus maximizing the model performance.
-In traditional ML methods like RCs, $\mathbb{O}_{total}$ is a functional representing the nonlinear transformation of the input data performed by an artificial neural network.
-In the NG-RC formalism, $\mathbb{O}_{total}$ includes the control signal and a functional composed of linear and nonlinear parts that act directly on the input data and is given by
+and optimizing the output matrix of coefficients $\hat{{\bf{W}}}$ for minimizing the difference $||\hat{{\bf{Y}}}_{i+1} - {\bf{Y}}_{i+1}||$ in a least-square sense (see the Appendix \ref{app:OptimizingAlpha}) between the predicted and true variables, thus maximizing the model performance.
+In traditional ML methods, such as RCs, $\mathbb{O}_{total}$ is a functional representing the nonlinear transformation of the input data performed by an artificial neural network.
+In the NG-RC formalism, $\mathbb{O}_{total}$ includes the control signal and a functional composed of linear and nonlinear parts that act directly on the input data.
+To respect the assumption that the control perturbation enters linearly, we exclude ${\bf{u}}_i$ from the nonlinear parts as follows:

 Here, $\oplus$ is the concatenation operator and $c$ is a constant.
 The linear part is a vector with dimension $d_{lin}=d'$ and is given by